 (c) Scope of the Show: The event offers a broad spectrum of U.S. made products and services for the subject industry.
 Trade shows with a majority of U.S. firms as exhibitors are given priority.

-(d) U.S. Content of Show Exhibitors: Trade shows with exhibitors featuring a high percentage of products produced in the United States or products with a high degree of U.S. content will be preferred.
+(d) U.S. Content of Show Exhibitors: Trade shows with exhibitors featuring a Start Printed Page 68816high percentage of products produced in the United States or products with a high degree of U.S. content will be preferred.

 (e ) Stature of the Show: The trade show is clearly recognized by the industry it covers as a leading event for the promotion of that industry's products and services both domestically and internationally, and as a showplace for the latest technology or services in that industry.